scifir/scifir-units/TO-DO.md

 - TODO: possibly add the light_scalar_unit class that allows operations with scalar_unit classes, which must contain only one dimension, not a vector<dimension>
 - TODO: function to_latex() for dimensions and scalar_unit
 - TODO: function that displays the scalar_unit as text, with the plural if the scalar_unit has a value greather than 1
-- TODO: maybe change the SI constants to be a base unit instead of a long double
 - TODO: maybe the dimension memo needs a base unit class
 - TODO: think if to add functions of statistics here, check if there is a solution in other C++ libraries or if it is good to have them here
 - TODO: follow the schema of numbers of the 22 General Conference on Weights and Measures.
 Check if there are more rules to add of the General Conferences, too